inkbaldi/inkbaldi.github.io/README.md

-# Hello this is my first ever site and I will try to update it as much as I can
+# Hello this is my first ever site
+### I will try to update this site as much as I can